alohainsi/simple-test/README.md

 ## SUMMARY
-It's a better way to safe time and resources to use SimpleTest in your project.
-It's a wrapper for all existing tests.
-See the API.
+This is a simple wrapper for all existing tests.
+It is a better way to save time and resources for any existing project.
+Please see the API for more information.

 ## Usage